hwcoe/hwcoe-syllabus-display/readme.txt

 === HWCOE Syllabus Upload ===
-Contributors: Allison Logan
+Contributors: Allison Logan, Sarah Zachrich Jeng

 Allows admin to display a dynamic table of entries using the Syllabus Upload custom_post_type.

 == Description ==

-The HWCOE Syllabus Upload plugin has been created specifically for HWCOE child theme websites.
-This plugin allows admin to display a dynamic table of entries using the Syllabus Upload custom_post_type, Gravity Forms  using the Syllabi Uploads form, the Gravity Forms + Custom Post Types plugin and Advanced Custom Fields (ACF) using the Syllabus Upload Modules field group.
+The HWCOE Syllabus Upload plugin has been created specifically for HWCOE websites.
+This plugin allows admin to display a dynamic table of entries using the Syllabus Upload custom post type, Gravity Forms using the Syllabi Uploads form, the Gravity Forms + Custom Post Types plugin and Advanced Custom Fields (ACF) using the Syllabus Upload Modules field group.

-The specified custom_post_type, Gravity Form and ACF Field Group must be used for this plugin to work.
+The specified custom post type, Gravity Form and ACF Field Group must be used for this plugin to work.

 == Required Plugins ==

-Advanced Custom Fields
+Advanced Custom Fields PRO
 Gravity Forms
 Gravity Forms + Custom Post Types